1. In Vitro Fertilization: go to a lab and understand your fertility issues

 Finally, from the beginning you will be asked if you are taking stimulation hormones before leaving or arriving at the clinic?
 If you can, we advise you to do it before because you will stay several days less.

-Since May 2022, prices with fertility clinics have changed a lot with an average +25% increase!
+Since the beginning of 2022 and until mid 2023, prices with fertility clinics have changed a lot with an average +25% increase!

 Almost all ivf procedures are now more expensive that affects embryo, sperm or egg donors option that are option that go with IVF.